-Circle Carbon founder Christer Söderberg returned to Sweden from Brazil in 2002 after feeling compelled to pursue work with greater environmental and social meaning.
-Around that same time, the BBC documentary Horizon: The Secret of El Dorado was released educating the people on the concept of biochar through research into Terra Preta, the fertile man-made black soil of the Amazon.
+That same year, Circle Carbon founder Christer Söderberg returned to Sweden from Brazil after feeling compelled to pursue work with greater environmental and social impact.
 However, it would take nearly another decade before Christer was eventually introduced to biochar and its potential.

 In the years before discovering biochar, Christer focused on reforestation through the Open World Foundation, which aimed to restore forest ecosystems and build community around environmental action.
-Projects included planting over 6,000 native trees on an organic coffee plantation in Brazil as part of the “Replanting a Rainforest” initiative.
-While tree planting showed promise, maintaining the young forests proved difficult and expensive.
+Projects included planting native trees on an organic coffee plantation in Brazil as part of the “Replanting a Rainforest” initiative.
+While tree planting showed promise, maintaining the young forests proved both difficult and expensive.
 In 2011, Söderberg met biochar advocate Stephen Hinton, who suggested that producing biochar could have an even greater environmental impact than planting trees alone.

 This encounter sparked years of experimentation, collaboration, and learning alongside experts in the biochar and permaculture communities.
 Through workshops, field trials, and educational events, Christer deepened his understanding of biochar’s agricultural and climate benefits.
 After winning recognition for a biochar project in 2017, he attended COP23 in Bonn, reconnected with environmental networks, and began raising capital to formally establish Circle Carbon.